sandokim/DataAugmentation/README.md

 [Are GANs created equal?](https://arxiv.org/pdf/1711.10337.pdf)

+Inception Score (IS) [24] is based on the fact that a good model should generate samples for which, when evaluated by the classifier, the class distribution has low entropy.
+At the same time, it should produce diverse samples covering all classes.
+In contrast Fréchet Inception Distance is computed by considering the difference in embedding of true and fake data [11].

 Whether the choice of GAN architecture will affect the quality of the augmentation is unclear, however there is evidence [14] to suggest that different GAN architectures produce results which are, on average, not significantly different from each other.

 [MRI augmentation via elastic registration for brain lesions segmentation](https://link.springer.com/chapter/10.1007/978-3-319-75238-9_32)